-White House backs strategist at national security meetings
+White House reorganizes national security meetings

 Washington — The White House on Sunday said the addition of President Donald Trump’s chief strategist, Steve Bannon, to regular meetings of the country’s top national security officials was essential to the commander in chief’s decision-making process.